 Forex Technical Indicators Are Ineffective

 Almost all forex traders scalp with technical indicators like RSI, Bollinger bands, Aroon, Divergence, etc. But these technical indicators are massive failure for traders and a waste of time.
 Will technical indicators help a trader to determine the cause of why a currency pairs move?
 No they will not, technical indicators are just drawings on a piece of paper or computer screen, they will not tell you why a currency pair moves.
 They are completely flawed.
-We recommend not using forex technical indicators as part of any good forex trading system.
+We recommend not using forex technical analysis and indicators as part of any good forex trading system.

 Some Currency Pairs Move Faster Than Others